clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 The 4 parts to this file are:

-* **Certificates Found with Validated AIA Chains to COMMON Policy &mdash;** Gives all certificates with validated paths to COMMON and the certificate policies to which they validate.
+* **Certificates Found with Validated AIA Chains to COMMON Policy &mdash;** All certificates with validated paths to COMMON and the certificate policies to which they validate.

-* **Certificates Found with Validated Chains to COMMON Policy, Not Found through AIA &mdash;** Gives all certificates with validated paths to COMMON found by using Java Development Kit (JDK) Public Key Infrastructure for X.509 Certificates (PKIX) and the certificate policies to which they validate.  <!--Is the JDX PKIX method superior (since it is mentioned)?
+* **Certificates Found with Validated Chains to COMMON Policy, Not Found through AIA &mdash;** All certificates with validated paths to COMMON found by using Java Development Kit (JDK) Public Key Infrastructure for X.509 Certificates (PKIX) and the certificate policies to which they validate.  <!--Is the JDX PKIX method superior (since it is mentioned)?
 Does it find certificate information that the other method(s) don't?
 What is the methods for finding parts 1 and 3 certificates?-->

-* **Certificates Found with NO Validated Chains to COMMON Policy &mdash;** Gives all certificates that have **NO** validated path to COMMON (via AIA and SIA extensions).
+* **Certificates Found with NO Validated Chains to COMMON Policy &mdash;** All certificates that have **NO** validated path to COMMON (via AIA and SIA extensions).
 Only the certificate information is listed.
 These tend to be cross-certificates issued to the FPKI that allow a partner PKI to use of its own root CA as the trust anchor instead of COMMON.<!--Explain how cross-certificates can be issued to the whole FPKI itself.
 Meaning is cross-certificates between FPKI CAs and partner PKI CAs?--> These tend to be cross-certified FPKI and partner PKI certificates.
 In these cased, the partner PKI is allowed to use its own root CA as its trust anchor instead of COMMON. <!--Why is "via AIA and SIA extensions" mentioned for this list but not for the other 2?
 Aren't AIAs and SIAs searched for all 3 lists?

-* **All Certificates &mdash;** Gives all certificates regardless of whether or not they have validated paths to COMMON.
+* **All Certificates &mdash;** All certificates, regardless of whether or not they have validated paths to COMMON.

 <!--XML format output file should come here - order on webpage shows this precedes CSV file.-->

-### 3. All Certificates File (CSV) (_allcerts.csv_)
+### 3. All Certificates File (_allcerts.csv_)

-For each CA certificate the Crawler finds, the _allcerts.csv_ output file contains a line item.
-You can use this file to analyze the certificate details (i.e., raw data in a spreadsheet).
+The _allcerts.csv_ (Microsoft Excel) file gives a line item for each CA certificate found.
+You can use this file to analyze certificate details.
+The columns for each certificate line item are:

+* Subject DN
+* Issuer DN
+* Certificate Group
+* Serial Number
-* Columns include Subject DN, Issuer DN, Certificate Group, Serial Number, Signing Algorithm (e.g., SHA1 or SHA-256), and Online Certificate Status Protocol (OCSP) URLs found in the certificate (if any found).
+* Signing Algorithm (e.g., SHA1 or SHA-256)
+* Online Certificate Status Protocol (OCSP) URLs (if found)
+* Subject Key (hexadecimal number)

-* The Subject Key as a hexadecimal number, Authority Key.<!--I don't see this in the file.
-Where does it appear?-->
+* Authority Key.<!--I don't see this in the file.
+Where does it appear?
+Are Subject Key and Authority Key the same thing here?
+Should Authority Key be on a separate line?-->

-* Certificate Revocation List Distribution Point (CRLDP) URLs will be listed in one column for HTTP, one for LDAP CRLDP, and one Unknown/Error column.
+* Certificate Revocation List Distribution Point (CRLDP) URLs will be listed in one column for HTTP, one for LDAP CRLDP, and one Unknown/Error column. <!--Don't understand what this is telling the reader.-->

-* AIA and SIA URLs are listed in separate columns for each OID and HTTP, LDAP or Unknown/Error.

-* OIDs include id-ad-caIssuers, id-ad-caRepository, and id-ad-timeStamping.
+* AIA and SIA URLs are listed in separate columns for each OID and HTTP, LDAP or Unknown/Error. <!--Don't understand what this is telling the reader.-->(**Note:**&nbsp;&nbspOIDs include id-ad-caIssuers, id-ad-caRepository, and id-ad-timeStamping.)

-### 4. Certificates with AIA Information (CSV) (_allcertsfoundaturi.csv_)
+### 4. Certificates with AIA Information (_allcertsfoundaturi.csv_)

-The file _allcertsfoundaturi.csv_ (Microsoft Excel) lists each AIA URL and either the error retrieving certificates or the list of CA certificates found at that AIA.
+The _allcertsfoundaturi.csv_ (Microsoft Excel) lists each AIA URL and either the error retrieving certificates or the list of CA certificates found at that AIA.
 It includes the following certificate information: Subject DN, Issuer DN, Serial Number, Signing Algorithm, Not Before, Subject Key and Authority Key as hexadecimal numbers.

-### 5. Certificates with AIA Information (XML) (_allcertsfoundaturi.xml_)   **This comes before the CSV format file on webpage**
+### 5. Certificates with AIA Information (_allcertsfoundaturi.xml_)   **This comes before the CSV format file on webpage**

 The file _allcertsfoundaturi.xml_ lists each AIA URL in XML format.
 For each AIA URL, any error extracting the certificates will be listed; otherwise, all certificates found at that AIA are listed.